dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

     plt.close(fig)
   ```

-I then take the PNGs
+I then take the PNGs:
 ```python
 import imageio
 from PIL import Image